ajschumacher/ds4hw/hw02-linreg/README.md

 tail +195001 data/trainall.vw > data/valid.vw
 ```

 Models were trained and tested many many times.
-This is the current one, after having been determined based on a reasonable starting point and experimental iteration to get higher performance.
-It could be improved further, most likely, with a real systematic grid search for hyperparameters.
-Here it is trained and tested on the train and test sets split from the original 200k training file.
-(No part of this relies on having the true labels for the hold-out test set.)
-(Consult the [documentation for vw](https://github.com/JohnLangford/vowpal_wabbit/wiki) to understand what's happening.)
+The following will build and test the current best known one, which was determined based on a reasonable starting point and experimental iteration to get higher performance.
+It could be improved further, most likely, with a real systematic grid search for hyperparameters, different construction of features from beginning, or by using different options and so on.

+Here the model is trained and tested on the train and test sets split from the original 200k training file.
+No part of this relies on having the true labels for the hold-out test set.
+Consult the [documentation for vw](https://github.com/JohnLangford/vowpal_wabbit/wiki) to understand what's happening.

 ```bash
 # Train model: